Hichamrex/deploy_nexus_ansible/README.md

-# deploy nexus application using ansible to automate the whole process
+# Automate the process of installation for nexus